Click here to make a contribution to our mission and passion projects!

 Philosophy: Culture, Creativity, and Responsibility

-Bella frames the independent music industry through a unique lens: “This is a high-performance space operating like a sport, but without enough coaching, structure, or shared standards.”
+Bella frames the independent music ecosystem through a distinct lens: a high-performance space with real cultural influence, but not enough shared coaching, stewardship, structure, or standards to support the people carrying that influence.

-Through her work, she has identified critical gaps:
+Through her work, she has identified recurring gaps across the independent music community:

-• Limited access to artist development and mentorship
+• Limited access to artist development, professional guidance, and stewardship-centered support

-• Barriers to mental health and healthcare resources
+• Barriers to mental health, healthcare, financial stability, and basic needs resources

-• A growing population of creators balancing music with real-life pressures, often earning less than 50% of income from their craft
+• A growing population of creators balancing music with real-life pressure, often while earning less than 50% of their income from their craft

-• A rapidly evolving ecosystem requiring emotional, professional, and structural adaptability
+• A rapidly evolving ecosystem requiring emotional, professional, cultural, and structural adaptability

 Track Society: The Organizational Extension of This Work

-As Founder and Executive Director of Track Society, Bella operationalizes this vision through programming, partnerships, and community initiatives designed to:
+As Founder and Executive Director of Track Society, Bella operationalizes this vision through programming, partnerships, and community initiatives designed to strengthen the independent music ecosystem from the inside out.

-• Expand access to mental health and wellness resources
+• Expand access to mental health, wellness, healthcare, and resource navigation support

 • Build career pathways within music and creative industries